Supported formats and media

 Through our Forensic Recovery of Evidence Device, and other supporting hardware, the Libraries can read and image optical discs, removable magnetic storage media, SATA, IDE, SAS, USB 3, FireWire, and PCIe based SSD storage devices.
 Other types of media may be accepted on a case-by-case basis.

-To ensure that your digital records remain usable over time and that they are in good condition when they are transferred to, or deposited with, the Libraries, it is recommended that those creating and/or managing the records review our Guide to self-preservation for advice on digital records management.
+To ensure that your digital records remain usable over time and that they are in good condition when they are transferred to, or deposited with, the Libraries, it is recommended that those creating and/or managing the records review our Guide to self-preservation for advice on extending the life of your digital records.

 Digital preservation systems and software